On this Page:

 Last Updated 25 May 2020

 The Department of Health is asking health professionals across the sector to watch out for signs and symptoms of novel coronavirus (COVID-19) infection in patients who may have travelled to areas affected by an emerging outbreak.

 Queensland has 1056 confirmed cases of COVID-19

 For more information on these cases, please visit the Department of Health Health Alerts page.

 8 May 2020 - The Queensland Government has released a three stage Roadmap to Easing Restrictions. - new

 The Prime Minister has announced the activation of the Australian Health Sector Emergency Response Plan for COVID-19.
 View the document here.

-The Australian Government has unveiled a comprehensive $2.4 billion health package to protect Australians, including vulnerable groups such as the elderly, those with chronic conditions and Indigenous communities, from COVID-19.
+The Australian Government has unveiled a comprehensive health package to protect Australians, including vulnerable groups such as the elderly, those with chronic conditions and Indigenous communities, from COVID-19.
 The package includes a collection of resources for the general public, health professionals and industry.

 For Queensland Health-endorsed management pathways, go to WQ HealthPathways.